Ohtani homers 3rd game in a row, Angels rally past A's 13-9 - Philly

 The two-way star from Japan connected for a long, solo drive in the second inning against Daniel Gossett.
 The ball landed in the rocks beyond the center field wall after traveling 449 feet and was measured with a 112.3 mph exit velocity according to Statcast, the hardest-hit and longest of Ohtani's three major league homers.

+"Smoked that ball, huh?"
+Angels shortstop Andrelton Simmons said.
+"The center fielder ran after it like he had a chance for a second, scared everybody.
+Wasn't even close."

-Ohtani, who is batting .462 (6 for 13) with six RBIs at home, drew a walk on four pitches with the bases loaded to pull the Angels within 8-7 in the fifth.
+Ohtani, who is batting .462 (6 for 13) at home, drew a walk on four pitches with the bases loaded to pull the Angels within 8-7 in the fifth.

+All seven of his RBIs through his first four games have come in home games.

+"It's very impressive, yeah.
+You don't see too many guys do that on the mound and at the plate.
+Any," Athletics manager Bob Melvin said.

-The 23-year-old is scheduled to pitch Sunday - he won his first big league start last weekend against the A's.
-It's uncertain if he'll be the designated hitter on Saturday and try to extend his home streak, a day before he starts.
+Ohtani is scheduled to pitch Sunday - the 23-year-old won his first big league start last weekend against the A's.

+Angels manager Mike Scioscia does not plan to use Ohtani as the designated hitter on Saturday and have him get a chance to extend his homer streak.
+But Scioscia said he would be open to letting Ohtani hit before or after a start later this season.

+"There has to be point where he becomes a pitcher, not to say sometime during the season he won't be available to do a little bit more the day before he pitches or a day after.
+But certainly right now we're going to err on the side of caution," Scioscia said.

 The Angels trailed 6-0 in the second.
 Boosted by five home runs, the A's still led 9-7 in the seventh before third baseman Matt Chapman's throwing error on a grounder by Zack Cozart allowed two runs.
 Justin Upton then broke the tie with a three-run homer.

+"You got to really, really try to keep this lineup quiet," Simmons said.
+"You just give us any room, we can bounce back.
+We kept coming at them, kept putting good at-bats and kept threatening them and putting pressure.
+They made a mistake to tie the game, and then Upton got the big hit after that.
+The lineup really shows how deep it is."

 Jim Johnson (1-0) got the win as the Angels took their third in a row and won for the sixth time in seven games.
-Andrelton Simmons and Luis Valbuena each had two RBIs.
-Martin Maldonado drove in one run.
-Kole Calhoun scored on a wild pitch.
+Simmons and Luis Valbuena each had two RBIs.

 Matt Joyce and Marcus Semien hit back-to-back homers as part of a five-run second inning, and the Athletics sent Parker Bridwell to the dugout after 1 2/3 innings.
 Joyce's two-run shot to right was his first of the season, and Semien followed it up with a solo homer to center for his first to put the Athletics ahead 6-0.